Risks associated with going multi-cloud

 Multi-cloud security establishes consistent management and enforcement of security policies.
 Cloud security solutions must address the requirements of

 Multi-cloud security establishes consistent management and enforcement of security policies.
-Although it could help your organization benefit in a lot of ways since there is an involvement of more than one service provider, but there are certain risks and multi-cloud challenges involved as well, which come tagging along with the benefits:
+Although it could help your organization benefit in a lot of ways since there is an involvement of more than one service provider, there are certain risks and multi-cloud challenges involved as well, which come tagging along with the benefits:

 4. Cyberattacks: Cybercriminals understand the complexity of the challenges faced around a multi-cloud environment.
 In cases where different security devices aren’t integrated, they can take advantage of the gaps that exist.
 It is thereby necessary to stay ahead of the game and prevent these gaps from happening.